All Episodes

 Hey, boss, I'm stuck in the blood pressure machine down at the food giant.

-Constipation, boss, has made me a walking time bomb.
+Constipation boss has made me a walking time bomb.

 I need to stay home.

-Legally, I shouldn't come to work, knowing my employee records may now contain false information.
+I shouldn't come to work, knowing my employee records may now contain false information.

-My mother-in-law has come back as one of the undead, and today we're going to have to track her to her coffin, draw the stake through her heart, and give her eternal peace.
+And today we're going to have to track her to her coffin, drive a stake through her heart, and give her eternal peace.

-One day I should do it.
+One day should do it.

 Hey, here's my menu.